niccs/WineManagementSystem/README.md

 # WineManagementSystem
-A simple user interface  created in JSF and Java that would allow a user to view the basic details of a wine, reading data from json files
+A simple user interface  created in JSF and Java that would allow a user to view the basic details of a wine, reading data from json files as parth of coding challange.

 ###  Features Supported!

+For Excercise1:
+  - The implementation of 4 wine composition methods is done is WineServiceImpl class.
+For Excercise2:
   - A JSF UI that would allow a user to select a wine to see its details.
   - User can view basic details of a wine, and a combo-box toto switch between viewing the different composition types.
   - Composition types support printYearBreakdown,printVarietyBreakdown, printRegionBreakdown and printYearAndVarietyBreakdown.